Thursday 7 March 1940

 British Government: The debate over land sale restrictions in Palestine boils over in the House of Commons, where Labour laments these cruel impositions on "a weak and hunted race," while Tories point out that "Now is not the time to face Arab revolt."

 US Government: Undersecretary of State Sumner Welles continues his tour of world capitals in Paris.
 He meets first with President Albert François Lebrun, keeps wandering off into areas that were not "in the slightest degree significant."
 Welles then meets with French Premier Daladier in Paris, who surprisingly (in light of his many contrary public statements) says that he would not absolutely rule out negotiating with Hitler.
-Daladier emphasizes that restoration of Czech and Polish independence is the primary war aim.
+Daladier emphasizes that the restoration of Czech and Polish independence is the primary war aim.

 |Simo Hayha, legendary Finnish sniper, before his injury.|